-TRAVELLING THROUGH TIMES OF THE GREAT FRENCH EMPIRE
+TRAVELING THROUGH TIME CELEBRATING THE GREAT FRENCH EMPIRE

-In only a few decades, the Baroque style approx. 1643-1715 was replaced by the curved lines and embellishments of the Rococo 1723 – 1774 .
-Then beginning 19thcentury, approx. 1800 – 1820 the Rococo was replaced by the straight lines of the Neoclassical.
+In only a few decades, the Baroque style- approx. 1643-1715- was replaced by the curved lines and embellishments of the Rococo period (Circa 1723 – 1774) .
+Beginning in the 19thcentury, approx. 1800 – 1820, Rococo was replaced by the straight lines of the Neoclassical style.

 The Country French or Provincial does not really have a specific period, it is defined as a “life style”.
-Many period furniture for example Louis XV, Louis XVI, Regence, Directoire and Louis Philippe, stood example and influenced the French country furniture relaxed, yet elegant style and finished.
+Much of the period furniture such as Louis XV, Louis XVI, Regency, Directoire and Louis Philippe, stood as examples and influenced the French country furnitures’ relaxed, yet elegant style and finish.

 The 19th century was a turmoiled time for France.
 Liberty and freedom movements led to violence, and powerful new leaders led to world revolutions, challenging France as an empire.
 Technological changes signaled a massive rearranging of European social structures.
 All of this change was subtly reflected in furniture of that period.